 Played straight in the first Kingdom Hearts though, when Sora asks Hercules what it takes to be a true hero.

-The entire second Myst game is an instance of Figure It Out Yourself.
+The entirety of Riven is an instance of Figure It Out Yourself.
 Atrus is too busy to explain the situation before sending you off, so he gives you a wondrously cryptic journal, assuring you that "most of what you'll need to know is in there".
 He does mention that he can't supply you with an escape hatch, "for reasons you'll discover".
 And he tells you to signal him when you've accomplished your mission, but doesn't tell you how ...

 The Star Tablet keepers of the Suikoden series tend to do this a lot, much to said Stars' annoyance.